 Sadly, it’s not surprising when we hear of a child star turning to drugs or alcohol abuse in order to cope with life in the spotlight.
 Back in 2014, she wrote a down-to-earth blog post on Lil Mama’s, a mommy-blog that she founded, about her path through alcoholism and how she made her way to a fulfilling and sober life.
 She was raw and honest and the blog post generated a lot of comments from other people who had overcome addiction as well as some who were still going through it.
 “Hi, I’m Ali, and I’m an alcoholic,” it starts off.

 “I was living in NYC when I realized I needed to get sober.
 I was miserable and overwhelmed with life.
 I was heartbroken and realizing that what had always worked for me in the past was NOT working at all,” she wrote.
 “So, I did what every good user does and I prayed to a god I had never believed in… and then called my mom.
 Days later I was off to treatment, just like that.
-For the next four years I went to meetings, worked the steps, got a sponsor, found a god of my own understanding, prayed, meditated and basically grew up.”
-The blog post in it’s entirety touches on the stigma of addiction as well as the judgements that people are so often quick to jump to.
+For the next four years, I went to meetings, worked the steps, got a sponsor, found a god of my own understanding, prayed, meditated, and basically grew up.”
+The blog post in its entirety touches on the stigma of addiction as well as the judgments that people are so often quick to jump to.

 Alisan Porter gave up on alcohol in October of 2007 and hasn’t touched a drink or drug since.
 She is happily married with two children.
 She has also appeared on Broadway twice (Footloose and A Chorus Line) and also put out several solo albums.
 She confessed that she just needed to find her place in the business.
 In our humble opinion, we’d say she’s found it.